-Thanks to greater awareness about the research supporting the dangers of diets high in animal products (especially processed meats), more and more consumers are turning to vegan sources of protein, including pea protein and hemp protein.
+Thanks to greater awareness about research supporting the dangers of diets high in animal products (especially processed meats), more and more consumers are turning to vegan sources of protein, including pea and hemp.
 Both pea protein and hemp protein can be healthy additions to a plant-based diet, and understanding some of the differences can help you decide which one is best for you.

 Hemp protein is derived from seeds of the cannabis plant.
 Unlike the cannabis plant marijuana, hemp doesn't make you high, since it contains just trace amounts of the psychoactive compound tetrahydrocannabinol (THC).35

 There’s better news in what hemp does contain a lot of: good-for-you compounds including fiber, zinc, iron, magnesium, and the plant-form of omega-3 fatty acid called alpha-linolenic acid (ALA).
 Compared to pea protein, hemp protein also appears to contain more of the amino acid methionine, which is important for various cell functions and liver health.36,37